Lensing and time-delay contributions to galaxy correlations: Integrated contribution to the total correlation function

 where we suppressed the angular dependence for convenience.
 We fixed the galaxy at $z_2$, while the galaxy at $z_1$ moves further away.
 So we expect a strong signal from correlating the local contribution $\Delta_{\rm l}(z_2)$ and the growing lensing contribution $\Delta_\kappa(z_1)$.
 By contrast, $\xi_{{\rm l}\kappa}$ will be suppressed since the local contribution weakens as $z_1$ grows and the lensing contribution at $z_2$ is small and unchanging.

 \item There are contributions from all the terms in the general non-transverse case, but it is striking that near-radial correlations are enhanced and dominated by the integrated terms.
-We stress again that this integrated lensing magnification effect (from perturbations along the line of sight) is different from the ``standard'' magnification lensing, where we have one background source magnified by foreground matter.
+The dominant contribution here is the magnification effect, as expected for long radial correlations.

+\item The radial local correlation exhibits a double dip, similar to the behavior found in~\cite{Tian:2011}.
+However, the two cases cannot be directly compared, as here we include relativistic terms.
+It is also interesting to note that the integral condition $\int_0^{\infty} \xi(r) r^2 dr = 0$ does not apply anymore, because of effects from observing on the light cone.
+In fact, $\xi$ goes negative beyond the BAO peak, reaches a minimum, and then crosses zero again to become positive.
+This last positive correlation is due to lensing.

 \end{itemize}